iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.

+## Git:
+GTI is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.